A dashboard for exploring MA-XRF data

 get_slice_map

-*Compute simple single channel map from datastack_file cube for element alpha channel.
+*Compute simple single channel maps from datastack_file cube for element alpha channel.

 source